Financial Aid Programs

 William D. Ford Federal Direct Loan: Under the Federal Direct Loan (FDL) program the University certifies eligibility for each loan, and sends the loan details to the U.S. Department of Education.
 Loan proceeds are disbursed to the University electronically and then posted to the student's account.
 Students must repay the loan with interest to the servicer assigned by the U.S. Department of Education after the loan is disbursed.
 A description of the terms and conditions for borrowers of federal education loans is available at www.studentloans.gov.

-Eligible students will be awarded estimated student loan amounts based on FAFSA submission and the standard need-analysis formula.
-The University will estimate student loan eligibility on each student's initial financial aid award letter for the amount necessary to cover direct institutional costs.
+Eligible students will be offered estimated student loan amounts based on FAFSA submission and the standard need-analysis formula.
+The University will estimate student loan eligibility on each student's initial financial aid offer for the amount necessary to cover direct institutional costs.
 Students interested in borrowing in excess of direct costs may request additional funds by contacting the campus financial aid office.

 Students (and parents borrowing Federal Direct Parent Loans) must complete and submit a Master Promissory Note (MPN) to the Department of Education before loans will be processed.
 First time student loan borrowers must also complete loan entrance counseling prior to funds being disbursed.
 Both the MPN and loan counseling are available online at www.studentloans.gov.